Links Between Epigenetics and Diabetes/Obesity

 It used to be thought that epigenetic changes were wiped out in early development.
 It turns out that this does not always happen.
 While most epigenetic changes are erased during development, some may survive.
 When chemical exposures occur at precise times during development, transgenerational changes can occur (Schmidt 2013).

 Now scientists are finding that prenatal exposure to environmental chemicals can lead to epigenetic changes and effects that are passed down through multiple generations via the sperm-- including obesity (Guerrero-Bosagna et al. 2014).
-For example, fetal DDT, jet fuel, or glyphosate (Roundup) exposure promote obesity-- in the great-grandchildren of the rats who were exposed (Ben Maamar et al. 2020; Kubsad et al. 2019; Skinner et al. 2013; Tracey et al. 2013).
+For example, fetal DDT, jet fuel, or glyphosate (Roundup) exposure promote obesity-- in the great-grandchildren of the rats who were exposed (Beck et al. 2022; Ben Maamar et al. 2020; Kubsad et al. 2019; Skinner et al. 2013; Tracey et al. 2013).

 If chemicals or other environmental factors can result in epigenetic changes in humans that can be passed down to subsequent generations, the implications are daunting.
 Curiously, epigenetic changes may also be able to skip a generation.
 And yet, there is also evidence that epigenetic changes can be erased from one generation to the next, probably depending on genetic background, gender, age, diet, duration of exposure, and timing.
 Little is known about persistent exposures over multiple generations, how epigenetic changes could be reversed, or when they might be permanent (Gabory et al. 2009).